Liz Fraser is a Sunday Times best-selling author of five books, and one of the UK's best-known writers and broadcasters.

 Liz has written features and columns for The Sunday Times, The Guardian, The Times, The Telegraph, Red, Grazia, Italia!
 Magazine, Guardian Travel, Glamour, The Daily Mail, Mother and Baby, Marie Claire, Junior, Woman, Runner's World, and many others.

-Liz has a degree in Experimental Psychology from Cambridge University, went to the European School in Oxford and has four children spanning a slightly terrifying 20 years.
-She speaks fluent French and German, and having recently lived in Venice is now adept at hand-waving through Italian.
+She has four children spanning a slightly terrifying 20 years, speaks fluent French and German, and having recently lived in Venice is now adept at hand-waving through Italian.

 She is a competitive 10km and half marathon runner, a mountain walker and skier, and likes nothing more than living her life to the full and encouraging others to do the same.